nanoix9/2019Papers/sa/knowledge-assist.md

 #### Rationale

-Each part of UI, Representation Service and Storage are designed as independent process so that they can be developed, maintained and scaled independently
+Each part of UI, Representation Service and Storage are designed as independent process so that they can be developed and deployed to different physical machines or cloud computing instance thus reach resource efficiency.

+All data is store in Storage Nodes and other services are stateless so the system can be scaled out by increasing the running instance of services.

 #### Analysis results
 #### Assumptions